 Why This Recipe Works

-Let me count the reasons why these cookies are a dream come true!
+Let me count the reasons why these banana cookies are a dream come true!

 Kid-friendly — I’ve yet to meet a child of mine (or any other for that matter) who hasn’t gobbled these up and asked for more.
 Even those who swear they hate bananas!